Your cart is currently empty!

 Introduction

-My first contact with shamanism was in 1992 in a college course called ‘Magic and Religion’ (definitely the coolest thing about my school).
+My first contact with shamanism was in 1992 in a college course called โMagic and Religion’ (definitely the coolest thing about my school).
 The class examined indigenous and Western shamanic history and practices as well as some aspects of the occult movement and modern witchcraft.

-I didn’t pick up my shamanic studies again until twenty years later when I reread my old copy of Michael Harner’s book The Way of the Shaman.
+I didnโt pick up my shamanic studies again until twenty years later when I reread my old copy of Michael Harnerโs book The Way of the Shaman.
 I tried a few journeying exercises (acquiring Spider as a spirit guide in the process), read a few additional books on shamanism, and left it at that.
-While it intrigued me, I recognized that the work required a deep calling, which I didn’t have.
+While it intrigued me, I recognized that the work required a deep calling, which I didnโt have.

 Ten years later, in 2022, I received my call.
-I wasn’t looking for it; it just grabbed me and ran.
+I wasnโt looking for it; it just grabbed me and ran.
 In a series of spontaneous shamanic journies over most of a week, I witnessed past life events, learned how to shapeshift, and discovered that my maternal grandfather had been my shamanic guardian and teacher in the past life I saw.
 He and his shamanic lineage were asking me to begin a healing practice.

 In this article, I will cover the basics of journeying and how to go about it.
 My guidance may differ from what most Western shamans teach, as my journey into shamanism is a little different from the average Western/neo-shaman.
-Except for the few journeys I took in 2012, my experiences with shamanic journeying have been rather atypical.
+What is most important to know is that it doesn’t matter how you come to journeying.
+Everyone can do it, even if you’re not interested in studying shamanism.

 What Is Shamanic Journeying?